Jim Rivera: Career

+"What kind of garbage college is that Harvard, where they don't even teach you how to write?
+What kind of garbage writing is this?
+What is this garbage autograph?
+Do you think I can go into any tavern on Chicago's south side and really say the President of the United States signed his baseball for me?
+I'd be run off."

 A smart and fast runner, Rivera ran the bases with abandon, sliding into bases on his belly before it was fashionable, and made many a game-saving catch playing right field.
-A ground ball hitter, he used his speed to full advantage and was a much tougher in clutch situations.
+A ground ball hitter, he used his speed to full advantage and was much tougher in clutch situations.
 However, in that year's World Series, which the White Sox lost in six games to the Los Angeles Dodgers, Rivera went hitless in 11 at-bats.

-Rivera had a .256 lifetime batting average with 83 home runs, 422 RBIs, 503 runs, 155 doubles, and 56 triples in 1,171 games played.
-He also had a career total of 160 stolen bases and a lifetime .978 fielding average.

 At age 40, Rivera appeared in 64 games for the Kansas City A's during the 1961 season, hitting .241 to cap his career.
 Rivera said Whitey Ford was the "toughest" pitcher he ever faced and he liked it when he was called "Big Jim."